tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: test in Zork to see order / behavior of 'take all'
 				- DECISION: don't re-order for now
 				- TBD: expand app_main() 'drop all' case to include 'take all'
+					- DONE: drop_lst => multiples_lst
+					- DONE: add local vars: is_multiples_action and multiples_action_type ('drop', 'take')
+					- TBD: define inventory_lst for multiples_action_type == 'take'
+						- DONE: define what behaviors do I want for 'take all'?
+							- IDEA: take all taks from room.floor_lst, NOT from room.feature_lst
+							- IDEA: don't try to take non-Item class obj
+							- IDEA: don't try to take Liquid class obj
+							- IDEA: If there's an open ViewOnly container holding an item, take the item
+							- IDEA: if there's a portable container take it
+							- IDEA: if there's a portable container holding an item, don't take the item
+						- TBD: create get_take_all_lst() method in Room class
 				- TBD: expand Item.take() methoed to use multiples UI
 				- TBD: expand 'except' case to include take all
 			- TBD: Full code clean-up - probably need a separate 'except' function